movementlabsxyz/movement-hack-temp/src/ch04-03-fixing-ownership-errors.md

 }
 ```

 But this is not a good solution! **Functions should not mutate their inputs if the caller would not expect it.** A person calling `stringify_name_with_title` probably does not expect their vector to be modified by this function.
-Another function like `add_title_to_name` might be expected to mutate a name, but not this one.
+Another function like `add_title_to_name` might be expected to mutate its input, but not our function.

 Another option is to take ownership of the name, by changing `&Vec<String>` to `Vec<String>`: